KF Zajazi: New era 2011–

 It was the 2011–12 season when they showed a positive spark again, when a number of the club's youth products, such as: Buletin Xheladini, Kastriot Jonuzi, Osman Ismaili, Dardan Xheladini, Shqiprim Asani, Flamur Osmani etc. managed to win most of their home games, but their lack of experience showed in important away games, which gave them no chance for putting a serious bid for a promotion to the Macedonian Second Football League.
 But it was a huge success for a team with an average age of below 20 years and with serious financial problems.

 It was the 2012–13 season which put KF Zajazi on the football map again.
 With the reconstruction of the club board and with the appointment of Bujar Ahmedi as the new chairman of the club, KF Zajazi had bright times ahead of them.

-The appointment of Bujar Ahmedi as the new chairman of the club soon proved to have been as the right decision for the club.
+The appointment of Bujar Ahmedi as the new chairman of the club soon proved to have been a positive development for the club.
 As the young chairman had a clear idea where he wanted the club to be, and that was the Macedonian Second Football League.

 He wasted no time in pursuing his goal.
 He soon began the reconstruction of the team, although he truly recognized and appreciated all the youth potential the team had, he also strongly believed that they lacked experience.
 So his search for experienced and talented players began.